Deploy a local Kubernetes Cluster ¶

 Minikube cluster ¶

 In this section, a minikube installation with ingress is created.
-Minikube is simpler than kind overall to configure, but does end up with an IP other than localhost that must be discovered.
+Minikube is simpler than kind overall to configure, but ends up needing one step to configured a tunnel to the cluster that must be managed.
+For this guide, the Docker driver will be used.
+As with kind

 Prerequisites ¶